drashland/website-v2/docs/line/v1.x/2_tutorials/2_creating_a_cli/2_single_command_clis/2_part_1_add_a_main_command.md

-# Part 1: Creating A Main Command
+# Part 1: Add a Main Command

 ## Table of Contents